jackiespear/ProductionTyping_DF_MontHockley/README.md

-# A production effect and directed forgetting effect experiment.
+# A production effect and directed forgetting effect experiment
-## A jsPsych experiment - Categorized Lists from Montagliani & Hockley, 2019
+### A jsPsych experiment - Categorized Lists from Montagliani & Hockley, 2019

 This is recognition production effect and directed forgetting experiment with semantically similar words from categorized lists.